SAP/ui5-tooling/docs/pages/Configuration.md

 # Configuration

+A projects UI5 Tooling configuration is typically located in a [YAML](https://yaml.org/) file named `ui5.yaml`, located in the root directory.

+!!! info
     This document describes the configuration of UI5 Tooling based projects and extensions.
-It represents **[Specification Version](#specification-versions) 2.2**.
+It represents **[Specification Version 2.2](#specification-versions)**.

-A projects UI5 Tooling configuration is typically located in a [YAML](https://yaml.org/) file named `ui5.yaml`, located in the root directory.

 ## Validation / IDE support